-Open Space Parks Safety Is there pedestrian access?
-Yes X No Other Is there a safe and functional ADA route?
-Yes No X Other Is the park of adequate size and space for its intended purpose?
-Yes X No Other Is the park free of any detectable safety hazards?
-Yes X No Other Safety Comments: No sidewalks currently provide walking access to park.
-Aesthetic Is the park clean and free of litter, debris, graffiti, etc.?
-Yes X No Other Do the park equipment and furnishings appear to be well maintained and in good condition?
-Yes X No Other Does the park landscape appear to be well maintained and in good condition?
-Yes X No Other Does the park have landscape features that make it a more enjoyable place to be?
-(Tree variety, flowers, plans, grassy area, shaded area, monument features) Yes X No Other Aesthetic Comments:
+Open Space Parks

+Safety

+Is there pedestrian access?

+Yes X No Other

+Is there a safe and functional ADA route?

+Yes No X Other

+Is the park of adequate size and space for its intended d purpose?

+Yes X No Other

+Is the park free of any detectable safety hazards?

+Yes X No Other

+Safety Comments: No sidewalks currently provide v walking access to park.

+Aesthetic

+Is the park clean and free of litter, debris, graffiti, etc.?)

+Yes X No Other

+Do the park equipment and furnishings appear to be condition? well maintained and in good

+Yes X No Other

+Does the park landscape appear to be well maintained d and in good condition?

+Yes X No Other

+Does the park have landscape features that make it a variety, flowers, plans, grassy area, shaded area, mon

+Yes X No Other

+Aesthetic Comments: